deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "*Technically, everything about this suit is so classified I can't tell you shit about it, man.
-But, y'know, you'll figure out if it is or isn't by the way we do or don't burn up."* Warhorse told him.
+But, y'know, you'll figure out if it is or isn't by the way we do or don't burn up."* WARHORSE told him.

 "How comforting."

 "*Hah!"*

 They fell in silence for a while.
-There was a pale blue glow just building up past the limb of Warhorse's limbs when Regaari finally spoke.
+There was a pale blue glow just building up past the limb of WARHORSE's limbs when Regaari finally spoke.
 "I'm curious.
 Why?"

 "*Why…what, man?"*